 Conditional Access is established as follows:

-• When end users first attempt to consume a Microsoft 365 service that requires the user’s device to be marked as compliant, Azure AD will block unverified access and redirect the user to a remediation page.
+- When end users first attempt to consume a Microsoft 365 service that requires the user’s device to be marked as a compliant device, Azure AD will block unverified access and redirect the user to a remediation page.

-• This identifier is subsequently used to send the device’s compliance status to Intune to update the Azure AD Conditional Access policy resolution status.
+- This identifier is subsequently used to send the device’s compliance status to the Intune to update the Azure AD Conditional Access policy resolution status.

-• Future access to Microsoft 365 solutions is then seamlessly established based on device health and compliance posture.
+- Future access to Microsoft 365 solutions is then seamlessly established based on device health and Azure compliance posture.

 Behind the Scenes of the Azure AD Conditional Access integration